electrode-io/electrode-native/docs/platform-parts/cli.md

 When you issue Electrode Native CLI commands, you use the local client.
 You can have multiple local client versions on your workstation as each Electrode Native platform version that you install on your system will have it's own version of the Electrode Native CLI installed.
-Only a single version can be active at any given time.
+Only a single version of an Electrode Native CLI can be active at any given time.
 You can switch between versions of the local client using the `ern platform use` command.

-For information about available Electrode Native CLI commands, checkout our [CLI documentation](url)
+For information about available Electrode Native CLI commands, checkout our CLI documentation.